 Also shared in EU and US is the requirement to apply Risk Management to those products.
 The respective standard ISO 14971 has been revised in 2019.
 The course will consider the recent changes and provides guidance on how to apply Risk Management to drug-device combination products.

-Additionally, the recent increase in attention to Human Factors Engineering; or Usability Engineering; has led many manufacturers into difficulties as they aim to prove high levels of intuitive use, use safety and efficacy of the drug delivery system as a whole - for a Combination Product it is no longer just about the drug.
+And lastly, also Usability Engineering, also known as Human Factors Engineering, needs to be considered in the Design and Development of combination products.
+The recent increase in attention to this topic has brought many manufacturers into difficulties as they aim to prove high levels of intuitive use, use safety and efficacy of the drug delivery system as a whole - for a Combination Product it is no longer just about the drug.
 Again, regulation, directives, guidance, standards and review expectations continue to evolve in this area.